groupnotes/jupyterlab-sql-explorer/README.md

 # jupyterlab-sql-explorer

 [![Github Actions Status](https://github.com/groupnotes/jupyterlab-sql-explorer/workflows/Build/badge.svg)](https://github.com/groupnotes/jupyterlab-sql-explorer/actions/workflows/build.yml)
-a sql tools for jupyterlab
+A sql plugin for jupyterlab.

-This extension is composed of a Python package named `jupyterlab-sql-explorer` for the server extension and a NPM package named `jupyterlab-sql-explorer` for the frontend extension.
+This extension is composed of a Python package named `jupyterlab_sql_explorer` for the server extension and a NPM package named `jupyterlab-sql-explorer` for the frontend extension.

 ## Requirements

 - JupyterLab >= 3.0
+- sqlalchemy >1.4 <2.0

 ## Install